 5. BenQ RL2460S

 The BenQ RL2460S is one of three similar models.
 They are all the same size and differ on adjustability and connectivity.
 The RL2460S has the best features of the three models, so it is the most recommended.
-All three are good gaming choices, however.
+All three are good gaming choices, and candidates for the best BenQ gaming monitor

 The Smart Scaling/Display Mode allows you to have custom screen sizes.
 This monitor has a refresh rate of 75 Hz and a response time of 1 ms.